 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Counselling normally happens at the same time each week.
-A counselling session can be described as a therapeutic conversation.
-It is different from a conversation with a friend because a counsellor stands outside your life situation and is able to see it objectively.
+Therapy normally happens at the same time each week, providing a stable and dependable reflective space.
+A session is part of an ongoing therapeutic conversation.
+It is different from a conversation with a friend because a therapist stands outside your life situation and is able to see it objectively.
 She is able to suggest new perspectives precisely because she is not involved in the issues you are talking about in your sessions.
-Over time, insights gained through counselling can be integrated into your way of life.
+Over time, insights gained through therapy can be integrated into your understanding of your self.

 Your conversation with me is confidential, and you can therefore speak freely about about your thoughts and emotions.
-Each of us tells a story about our lives.
+Each of us tells ourselves a story about our lives.
 At times that story can diverge from the path we would like to follow.
-By sharing the narrative of what has gone wrong, counselling helps you to move the story closer to the version you would like to tell.
+By sharing the narrative of what has gone wrong, over time, therapy helps you to move the story closer to the version you would like to tell.